Namrata7199/Viterbi/README.md

 # Error detection and correction using Viterbi decoding and path-metric

-Task undertaken as this project is to write a MATLAB convolution (2, 1, 9) decoding with g1 = 110111 and g2 = 111011 and perform analysis of percentage error detection and correction using Viterbi Algorithm and path-metric.
+Task undertaken as this project is to write a MATLAB code for convolution (2, 1, 9) decoding with g1 = 110111 and g2 = 111011 and perform analysis of percentage error detection and correction using Viterbi Algorithm and path-metric.
 [Q. B-48]

 ## Input: